mprzybylski/mprzybylski/_posts/2023-02-11-A-New-Tool-For-an-Old-Problem.md

 The InnoDB redo logs and the `.ibd` files containing its database pages were on the same filesystem.

 All of this means greatly increased contention for the same set of disk arms on the SAN.
-This greatly increased the latency of writes to InnoDB's log files which, in turn, backed all the way up into MOPE's web application.
+This greatly increased the latency of write operations on InnoDB's log files which, in turn, backed all the way up into MOPE's web application.
 Agent data fell on the floor when it couldn't be ingested fast enough.
 MOPE's UI became unusable as read queries started taking hundreds of times longer than they should have.

 We rescued this instance of MOPE by migrating the InnoDB redo logs and data files to separate virtual disks, making sure to put the redo logs on SSD-backed storage.

 But there was a bigger problem: MOPE's documented IOZone storage benchmark was _wrong_.
 This was going to burn us over and over again unless we understood _why_ it was wrong and corrected it.

 # Truing up the filesystem benchmark

-From the InnoDB engine source code, I was able to figure out what simulated page flushes should look like: random, 16KiB, asynchronous writes, with each write followed by an `fsync()`.
+From the InnoDB engine source code, I was able to figure out what simulated page flushes should look like: random, 16KiB, asynchronous writes, with each write operation followed by an `fsync()`.

 Figuring out what simulated log writes should look like was a bit more work.
 Thanks to Brendan Gregg's excellent [`perf` Examples](https://www.brendangregg.com/perf.html) page, we were able to collect a histogram of InnoDB log write sizes from another busy instance of MOPE.
 With that data, I was able to feed some educated guesses to [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) and come up with a benchmark that did a much better job at telling us when a MOPE user had provisioned storage that didn't meet requirements.

 While the new fio benchmark made things way better, `perf` could only tell us so much about MySQL's I/O patterns.
-Its worst blind spot was that it could tell us virtually nothing about the performance of the asynchronous writes.
+Its worst blind spot was that it could tell us virtually nothing about the performance of asynchronous writes.
 It was also difficult to correlate what `perf` could tell us with fio's benchmark results.
 While I was looking for visibility into these blind spots, I started running across articles from Brendan Gregg on an interesting new technology: eBPF.

 # eBPF